SharePoint/sp-dev-docs/docs/sp-add-ins/localize-sharepoint-add-ins.md

+﻿---
+title: Localize SharePoint Add-ins ms.date: 09/25/2017
+ms.prod: sharepoint
+---

 # Localize SharePoint Add-ins
 Localize a SharePoint Add-in by using resource files, JavaScript resource files, and other techniques.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

- **Note**  This topic assumes that you are familiar with basic creation of SharePoint Add-ins; and with SharePoint Features, the distinction between add-in webs and host webs,  [what kind of SharePoint components can be in an add-in](host-webs-add-in-webs-and-sharepoint-components-in-sharepoint-2013#TypesOfSPComponentsInApps), and the basics of localization with .resx files.
+ **Note**  This topic assumes that you are familiar with basic creation of SharePoint Add-ins; and with SharePoint Features, the distinction between add-in webs and host webs,  [what kind of SharePoint components can be in an add-in](host-webs-add-in-webs-and-sharepoint-components-in-sharepoint.md#TypesOfSPComponentsInApps), and the basics of localization with .resx files.